ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 #### Rotary/Horizontal/Vertical Slider

-Values can be adjusted by dragging/clicking with the mouse or scrolling the mouse wheel.
-You can change the way of dragging.
+You can adjust values by clicking/dragging the left button of the mouse or scrolling the mouse wheel.
+For rotary sliders, you can modify the way the mouse dragging works.

+You can reset values to the defaults or open the value editor by double-clicking the mouse.
+For more details, see [UI Control Settings](#Control).
+To avoid changing the original value, you can double-click the right button of the mouse.

 ### Top Panel